JIsanan/Residential-vs-Industrial-Classification/README.md

 # Residential-vs-Industrial-Classification
-My submission for the challenge: Image binary classification.
+My submission for the challenge by one of my peers: Image binary classification.
 Utilized Transfer Learning concepts and CNNs with PyTorch